At one point, Alaska was owned by Russia and the USSR. The name Stika is of Russian origin.

 A Lutheran congregation built the Stika Lutheran Church because many of the people who worked for the Russian-American Company were Swedes, Finns, and other nationalities.

-Russia sold the area to the United States in 1867, and thus, other religions began to come to the area.
+Russia sold the area to the United States in 1867, and thus other religions began to arrive.

-Russia needed money after the Britain, France, and Ottoman Empires in the 1856 war ended in Russia losing Crimean.
+Russia needed money after Britain, France, and the Ottoman Empire defeated it in the 1856 war, which ended with Russia losing Crimea.

 They didn’t want the British Canadians to conquer the area.

-The area known as Alaska was sold for 2 cents an acre, which came out to $7.2 million.
-That was some good old chuck of change at the time.
-The secretary of State at the time, William Seward, wanted to purchase Alaska for some time as a chance to reach the Pacific Ocean.
+The area known as Alaska was sold for 2 cents per acre, totaling $7.2 million.
+That was some good old chunk of change at the time.
+The Secretary of State at the State Department, William Seward, had wanted to purchase Alaska for some time as a chance to reach the Pacific Ocean.

 The U.S. Government and the District of Alaska both used Sitka as their capital.
 Later, the capital was moved to Juneau.